Fresh fruit, harvested from your own home garden!

 Prunus persica ‘Reliance’

 What’s not to love about ol’ Reliance?
-This peach tree is hardy in zones 4 to 8, takes up very little space in the garden, and doesn’t need to be pollinated by another tree.
+Hardy in zones 4 to 8, takes up very little space in the garden, and doesn’t need to be pollinated by another tree.
 Its beautiful pink flowers are the frosting on the cake, and its wonderfully sweet peaches are well worth the wait when late summer comes around.

 Prunus persica ‘Redhaven’